syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-navigations.md

 {% endtabs %}

 ## Show navigation arrow
-Using showNavigationArrow[link] property of the `DateRangePicker` you can move to the next or previous views of the picker without swiping.
+Using [showNavigationArrow](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/showNavigationArrow.html) property of the `DateRangePicker` you can move to the next or previous views of the picker without swiping.

 {% tabs %}
 {% highlight Dart %}